dzekelid/plugins/_listings/new-relic/alerts-plugins-conditions-format-get-openapi.md

   /alerts_plugins_conditions/{id}.{format}:
     put:
       summary: Put Alerts Plugins Conditions  .
 Format
+      description: |-
-      description: "This API endpoint allows you to update Plugins conditions for your alert policies.\n\nNote: Admin User\u2019s API Key is required.\n\nSee Alerts Plugins Conditions &gt; Create for an explanation of the field values ued in this command or the online document on\nupdating conditions for plugins."
+        This API endpoint allows you to update Plugins conditions for your alert policies.

+        Note: Admin User???s API Key is required.

+        See Alerts Plugins Conditions &gt; Create for an explanation of the field values ued in this command or the online document on updating conditions for plugins.
       operationId: putAlertsPluginsConditions.Format
       x-api-path-slug: alerts-plugins-conditionsid-format-put
       parameters: